Muscle Group Series: Leg Workouts

 Calf muscles are on the backside of the bottom half of your legs, below the hamstrings.
 They are the muscles between the back of the knee and the heel of your foot.
 These muscles help you press onto your tip-toes, jump into the air, move your foot, and propel you forward when you walk.

-Below is a list of exercises that can be used to strengthen your glutes, quads, hamstrings, and calves.
+Below is a list of lower body and leg exercises that can be used to strengthen your glutes, quads, hamstrings, and calves.

 Fire Hydrants (Glutes)